 Top 7 Cancer-Fighting Foods

 - Cruciferous Vegetables

 - Cooked Tomatoes

-- Green Tea: The catechins found in green tea have made it a superstar in the cancer-fighting food research.
+The catechins found in green tea have made it a superstar in the cancer-fighting food research.
 They are believed to be more powerful than vitamin C in fighting free radical damage.
 In multiple lab studies, this delicious beverage has been shown to shrink existing tumors and inhibit the growth of cancer cells.
 Many experts suggest green tea daily as a natural cancer preventative.
-As an added benefit, it also reduces your risk of heart disease, lowers your LDL (bad) cholesterol while raising your HDL (good) cholesterol, and lowers your blood pressure.
+As an added benefit, it also reduces your risk of heart disease and lowers your blood pressure.

-- Tomatoes: It’s all about the lycopene – the antioxidant that causes the red color of tomatoes – a powerful antioxidant known for preventing the formation of certain cancers.
+It’s all about the lycopene – the antioxidant that causes the red color of tomatoes – a powerful antioxidant known for preventing the formation of certain cancers.
 They also lower your risk of heart disease and are naturally anti-inflammatory.
 The secret to getting the full benefits of tomatoes lies in the preparation.
 Lycopene is released when tomatoes are cooked.
-In fact, canned tomatoes have even higher concentrations of lycopene than fresh.
+Be sure to get these fresh and organic!

-There are many cancer-fighting foods that we’re going to explore in more detail but these seven foods are a great place to start.
+There are many cancer-fighting foods that we explore in more detail but these seven foods are a great place to start.
 Available year-round, inexpensive, and easy to find at your local store, these foods can help start you on the road to a better diet.
 And remember… always buy organic!

 Eating right doesn’t have to be horrible.
 You won’t regret taking this step in the right direction.

 Editor’s note: This post was originally published in December 2014.
 It has been updated and republished in June 2020.